Kendralabs/cluster-config/README.md

 cluster_config
 ==========
-he cluster configuration tool allows easy updating and optimization of any CDH cluster from the command line.
+The cluster configuration tool allows easy updating and optimization of any CDH cluster from the command line.
 With the use of optimization formulas you can have an optimized CDH cluster in a matter of seconds.

 The tool does 3 things:

-1. Generate optimized configurations based on your cluster hardware
+1. Generates optimized configurations based on your cluster hardware
-2. Easy updating, restarting, and configuration deployment of CDH services
+2. Automates updating, restarting, and configuration deployment of CDH services
-3. Simple exploration of CDH cluster configurations
+3. Simplifies exploration of CDH cluster configurations

 ##Requirements
 1. Python 2.7